 A spiritual destination

-While a traditional Vishnu temple is part of the complex, the Ramnarayanam is more spiritual than it is religious.
+While a traditional Vishnu temple is part of the complex, the Ramanarayanam is more a spiritual getaway than it is religious.
 In fact, right from the time when work on the park began, artisans from across religions and cities have been integral parts of the project.

 This is definitely a unique way of depicting the Ramayana, and the seed of the idea was planted two generations ago when Late Sri Narayanam Narasimha Murthy conceptualised the temple to be as such.
 Envisioned to be more than a traditional temple for people to offer prayers, the idea was to promote it as a spiritual centre where people could see the scenes from Ramayana and take away the essence of human values from the epic.
 Choosing just a few scenes from the large epic was a challenge and Sri Narayanam deepened his understanding of the Valmiki Ramayana, visited scholars on the subject across the nation and then chose 72 episodes of the story to be converted into sculptures.
 Artisans from across the nation were enlisted to carve the sculptures with intense detailing.

-Carefully thought out, creatively crafted, the Ramnarayanam leaves an impression in everyone’s mind.
+Carefully thought out, creatively crafted, the Ramanarayanam leaves an impression in everyone’s mind.
 The fact that this temple was constructed because of the passion of one person and is maintained entirely without donations is in itself a true marvel.
 Accessible by road, though the theme park has started functioning just one year ago, it sees a footfall of thousands of people each day.
-With a grand present, the future plans of the Ramnarayanam are as illustrious.
+With a grand present, the future plans of the Ramanarayanam are as illustrious.
 These include expansion of current facilities to include musical fountains and entertainment options along the lines of Sentosa in Singapore.
-However, keeping in touch with ethnic roots as well, a gaushala is proposed to be set up too as a sanctuary for cows, calves and oxen.
-With so much to look forth to in Vizag’s landscape, this place is already a traveller’s delight and if you haven’t visited it yet, then do plan soon.
+However, keeping in touch with ethnic roots as well, a Goshala is proposed to be set up too as a sanctuary for cows, calves and oxen.
+With so much to look forth to in Vizag’s landscape, this Spiritual getaway, Ramanarayanam is a traveller’s delight and if you haven’t visited it yet, then do plan soon.